 Koppers Pond currently has restrictions to discourage trespassing and a fish consumption advisory for carp.
 Nonetheless, based on observations during the 2008 field investigation, Koppers Pond is used at times as a local pond by casual fishermen.
 Informal interviews with the local fishermen who were encountered at the pond and other field observations revealed that they are generally catch-and-release anglers, focusing predominantly on the bass that are present in the pond.
 The taking of fish from Koppers Pond for preparation of family meals would seem unlikely or an infrequent event, particularly because there are a number of more desirable fisheries located nearby (e.g., trout streams, Finger Lakes).
-Nevertheless, potential risks from fish consumption are evaluated for the young child, older child, and adult.
+Nevertheless, because there is evidence that fishing occurs at Koppers Pond, the potential exists for individuals to take fish home to consume.
+Therefore, potential risks from fish consumption are evaluated for the young child, older child, and adult.